Made from unpasteurized sheep's milk

 Aroma: earthy, grassy

-An uncooked and pressed cheese, Ossau-Iraty is semi-hard in texture with a thick, buff rind marked with rust and gray molds.
+An uncooked and pressed cheese, Ossau-Iraty is semi-hard in texture with a thick, buff rind marked with rust and grey moulds.
 Beneath the brown and orange rind is an ivory white, supple and slightly grainy interior that has a creamy and buttery mouth feel.
 Flavours are herbaceous, nutty and fruity if the produce is from winter while the summer cheeses tend to reveal aromas of grass and flowers.

 Matured for at least 6 months, Ossau-Iraty often comes in a flat cylindrical shape.
 There are three main sizes available, small (Petit-Ossau-Iraty-Brebis Pyrenes), intermediate (non-fermier) and large (fermier).
 It is sometimes dusted with paprika leaves to add a kick of flavour.
 It tastes delicious with fruity red, full-bodied red or white wines such as Zinfandel, Tempranillo or Syrah.